awsdocs/aws-batch-user-guide/doc_source/service_IAM_role.md

 }
 ```

-You can use the following procedure to check and see if your account already has the AWS Batch service role and to attach the managed IAM policy if needed\.<a name="procedure_check_service_role"></a>
+You can use the following procedure to see if your account already has the AWS Batch service role and attach the managed IAM policy if needed\.<a name="procedure_check_service_role"></a>

 **To check for the `AWSBatchServiceRole` in the IAM console**